andrewbloese-00/gpt-pdf-reader/README.md

 ## Contributing

-Contributions to improve the tool or extend its functionality are welcome.
-Please follow the standard GitHub fork-and-pull request workflow.
+Contributions to improve the tool or extend its functionality are welcome :)